tourpran/tourpran.github.io/content/writeups/1729358345340-evalbox---pyjail-writeup/index.md

 tags: ["pyjail", "pwn", "ptr-yudai"]
 ---

 This was a particularly unique and well-designed PyJail challenge featured in the Asian Cyber Security Challenge.
+Although I solved it during the contest using an unintended method.
+<!--more-->
-Although I solved it during the contest using an unintended method, I later came across a writeup by ptr-yudai (an incredible pwner, someone I really aspire to be like!).
+I later came across a writeup by ptr-yudai (an incredible pwner, someone I really aspire to be like!).
 Below are the notes I made while going through his insightful writeup.

-<!--more-->

 ## Part 1: Getting the Name of the File